herrbischoff/awesome-command-line-apps/README.md

 ### Terminal

+- [MultiTail](https://www.vanheusden.com/multitail/) - Monitor logfiles and command output in multiple windows in a terminal, colorize, filter and merge.
+- [PathPicker](https://facebook.github.io/PathPicker/) - After parsing the output from a command, PathPicker presents you with a nice UI to select which files you're interested in.
+- [SCREEN](http://www.guckes.net/Screen/) - A "window manager" for the console and terminals.
 - [asciinema](https://asciinema.org) - Free and open source solution for recording terminal sessions and sharing them on the web.
 - [autojump](https://github.com/wting/autojump) - A cd command that learns - easily navigate directories from the command line.
 - [bgrep](http://debugmo.de/2009/04/bgrep-a-binary-grep/) - Like grep but for binary strings.